alexyu132/fusebox2/README.md

 # FuseBox2R v1.1
 ![FuseBox2 Render](image/2R.jpg)

 Switches out the twin 8mm rods on the gantry for a single MGN12 rail.
 Improvements include 30% gantry weight savings for less ringing and higher speeds, lowered bearing noise, easier belt tensioning, and a modular fan duct.
 Relatively inexpensive ($10-$15) MGN12 rails can be found on Aliexpress, so it's recommended to build this configuration if starting from scratch.
-The printed parts for the 2R gantry are in the r-gantry subfolder in the stl folder.
-If building from scratch, you can move these files into the stl directory to replace the old rod gantry parts with the new rail gantry parts.
+The printed parts for the 2R gantry are in the rail gantry subfolder in the stl folder.
+Don't print anything from the stock gantry folder if building the rail gantry version, and vice versa.

 ## Changes in v1.1